smikitky/chatgpt-md-translator/README.md

 ### Temperature (`TEMPERATURE`)

-This determines the randomness of the output.
+This controls the randomness of the output.
 See the [official API docs](https://platform.openai.com/docs/api-reference/completions/create#completions/create-temperature).
-The default is `1`, but you may want to keep this value low (such as `0.1`), because this tool works by splitting a file, and randomness is not really necessary for good translation.
+The default is `0.1`, which is intentionally much lower than the original ChatGPT API default (`1.0`).
+Since this tool works by splitting a file, too much randomness can lead to inconsistent translations.
+Experience suggests that a high value also increases the risk of breaking the markups or ignoring the instructions.

 ## CLI Options